-In addition to the above legal framework, the following also govern the activities of centralised deposit of financial assets and securities in Brazil: Law 6404/76, Law 12810/13, CVM Resolutions 31/21, 32/21, and 33/21, BCB Circular 3743/15, and CMN Resolution 4593/17.
+In addition to the above legal framework, the following also govern the activities of centralised deposit of financial assets and securities in Brazil: Law 6404/76, Law 12810/13, CVM Resolutions 31/21, 32/21, and 33/21, BCB Resolution 304/23, and CMN Resolution 4593/17.

 - Law 6404/76 (the Corporation Law) allows the issuance of shares in book-entry form, and provides that ownership of the shares is presumed by the deposit in the depositary institution; - Law 12810/13 (the CSD Law) governs CSD activities and the registration of securities and financial assets.
 It empowers BCB and CVM, each within its respective sphere of competence, to authorise and supervise the activities of CSDs, and to establish the conditions in which such activities shall be carried out.
 It states that the centralised deposit services provided by entities licensed to operate as CSDs comprise the centralised safekeeping of financial assets and securities, fungible or non-fungible, control of their effective ownership, and treatment of their events.
 It also states that these entities are responsible for the integrity of their systems and of the records corresponding to the financial assets and securities held by them as CSDs.
 It requires fiduciary transfer of title in all such financial assets and securities to the CSD in question; - According to CVM Resolution 31/21, securities deposited in accounts with the CSD are represented and transferred only in the form of ledger entries booked to the accounts concerned.
-CVM Resolution 32/21 establishes the requirements for an institution to obtain a license to operate as a custodian in Brazil, as a CSD participant, and CVM Resolution 33/21 contains the rules for service provision by securities registrars and issuers of securities certificates; - Article 26 of Law 12810/13 states that the constitution of security interests, liens and encumbrances on financial assets and securities for registration or depositing with CSDs, whether individually or universally, including for purposes of publicity and efficacy in relations with third parties, may be performed solely by means of their registration with the registration entities or CSDs where they are registered or deposited, regardless of the legal nature of the transaction involved, and that any such instrument must also be registered whenever the law requires a specific deed or agreement in order to constitute a lien or security interest; - BCB Circular 3743/15 establishes specific requirements for centralised deposit services involving financial assets.
-Based on the provisions of Law 10214/01, article 10, and Law 12810/13, articles 22, 26 and 28, this circular regulates registration and central depository activities for financial assets and the establishment of encumbrances and liens on deposited financial assets; and
+CVM Resolution 32/21 establishes the requirements for an institution to obtain a license to operate as a custodian in Brazil, as a CSD participant, and CVM Resolution 33/21 contains the rules for service provision by securities registrars and issuers of securities certificates; - Article 26 of Law 12810/13 states that the constitution of security interests, liens and encumbrances on financial assets and securities for registration or depositing with CSDs, whether individually or universally, including for purposes of publicity and efficacy in relations with third parties, may be performed solely by means of their registration with the registration entities or CSDs where they are registered or deposited, regardless of the legal nature of the transaction involved, and that any such instrument must also be registered whenever the law requires a specific deed or agreement in order to constitute a lien or security interest; - BCB Resolution 304/23establishes specific requirements for centralised deposit services involving financial assets.
+Based on the provisions of Law 10214/01, article 10, and Law

+12810/13, articles 22, 26 and 28, this resolution regulates, within the scope of the SPB, the operation of settlement systems, the exercise of registration and central depository activities for financial assets and the establishment of encumbrances and liens on deposited or registered financial assets, and gives other measures on these matters; and